Tom Adams (illustrator): Creative activities

 In the 1960s and 1970s he became involved with several distinguished poets, including Edward Lucie-Smith, Ted Hughes, C. Day Lewis, Brian Patten, George MacBeth and Adrian Henri as well as artists Sandra Blow, John Piper, Josef Herman, and Mark Boyle and among others, producing poetry prints published by his own gallery, the Fulham Gallery, London.
 Adams also designed posters for Mark Boyle's light shows (The Sensual Laboratory), the Jimi Hendrix Experience and Soft Machine.
 His connection with the modern world of rock music continued when he met Lou Reed, an admirer of his Christie and Raymond Chandler covers.
 Adams designed the cover for his first solo album.

 During this period, Adams met Virgil Pomfret and joined his artists' agency.
 Apart from a few gaps when pursuing other activities (like running art galleries), Adams remained with Pomfret for many years.
 With Pomfret's representation, Adams began a career as a book cover illustrator, most notably for the early John Fowles's novels The Collector, The Magus and The French Lieutenant's Woman and the now famous paperback covers for Agatha Christie (Collins UK and Simon & Schuster USA).
 A book on these cover paintings, Tom Adams’ Agatha Christie Cover Story with commentary by Julian Symons and Introduction by John Fowles was published in 1981 by Dragons World.

 He also designed several covers for Raymond Chandler.
 Adams also provided the illustrations for the hardback editions of John Fowles' The Collector, The Magus and The French Lieutenant's Woman.
-He also created the covers for Patrick White's The Vivisector, David Storey's Saville.
-Ghost Story by Peter Straub and Kingsley Amis' Colonel Sun.
+He also created the covers for Patrick White's The Vivisector, David Storey's Saville, Peter Straub's Ghost Story, and Kingsley Amis' Colonel Sun.

 Around this time, having completed a private commission to paint a portrait of Benjamin Britten in 1971, the Aldeburgh Festival committee commissioned him to produce a limited edition print with William Plomer and Mary Potter as part of the fundraising for the restoration of the Snape Maltings.
 His occasional portrait commissions have included HRH Prince of Wales, Benjamin Britten (twice), Federico Fellini for the Playboy organisation, Bud Flanagan, Richard Dimbleby, and President Tubman of Liberia.
 In 1997, he was commissioned to paint a posthumous portrait of Enid Blyton, whose centenary occurred that year, by the family and estate, in the style of the Britten portrait.
 This was later auctioned at Sotheby's in aid of the Children's Charity, The Royal Variety Club of Great Britain.

 Tom Adams worked in films from time to time, mostly science fiction, including 2001: A Space Odyssey and Flash Gordon with Nic Roeg and Mike Hodges.
 In music, he did covers for Lou Reed's self-titled album and Iron Maiden's compilation Edward the Great.